nbednar2929/Engineering_4_Notebook/README.md

 ### Reflection

 This assignment was really difficult to me, mainly given the fact that I had a bunch of other work this week and this assignment just felt big and overwhelming.
 I ended up using Afton's code, but I've spent lots of time reading it so I at the least understand what it means.
 I've learned from this assignment to go to sleep earlier and to try to break down my assignment into smaller segments so they feel less overwhelming.
-If you'd like a better reflection of the actual coding aspects of it here's a link to Afton's repository: https://github.com/Avanhoo/Engineering_4_Notebook
+I used large portions of Afton's work in this assignment.
+Here is a link to their notebook: https://github.com/Avanhoo/Engineering_4_Notebook

 ## Landing Area Part 2